 What role do exotics play in Texas?

 Hunting has been, and always will be, the primary reason for the demand for exotics in Texas.
 One of the biggest motivations for having exotics on one's property is the year-round hunting opportunities that these animals pose.
 Without exotics, hunting outfitters can only operate within the spam of the annual whitetail deer season (as the main native attraction), but the hunting of exotics is not confined to any specific hunting season, allowing landowners to generate revenue year-round.
 Plus, the nature of being "exotic" means that landowners can charge top dollar for the opportunity to hunt these animals, either on a focused exotics hunt or as add-ons to a whitetail hunt, generating even more revenue.
-Many ranches in Texas now operate with a sole focus on hunting exotics, or even simply breeding and selling them.
+This has created a huge, multi-million dollar industry - so big that many ranches in Texas now operate with a sole focus on hunting exotics, or even simply breeding and selling them.

 If you are looking to add some exotics to your property, Sisco D Trapping & Exotics can provide any species that you are looking for at a competitive price.
 Conversely, if you have an abundance of exotics and are looking to remove some of them and make good money in the process, reach out to us for a free trapping and purchasing consultation.

 The information on this page has been sourced from an official research project conducted by the Texas Parks and Wildlife Department.
 If you would like to read more about exotic animals in Texas, download the full paper below.